Illawarra escarpment: History

 The escarpment or scarp was created between 225 and 280 million years ago and since eroded by creeks to its present height around 30 million years ago.
 Most of it is sandstone, with many Hawkesbury sandstone boulders and ledges visible in addition to the actual cliffs.
 Its maximum heights are reached in the south, west of Albion Park at Knights Hill, 709 m, and Mount Murray, 768 m.
 This forms the eastern edge of the Southern Highlands plateau, uplifted along with the Blue Mountains around 70 million years ago.

 Many of the towns on the coastal plain adjacent to the escarpment were first founded to harvest the cedar trees on the slopes of the escarpment or the coal seams beneath it.
 With the original logging industry of the area came the need for passes over the escarpment, creating such ones as Rixons Pass, Bulli Pass, O'Briens Road and Macquarie Pass.
-The city of Wollongong is the central city in the Illawarra.
+The city of Wollongong is the largest city in the Illawarra.